ConfederacyOfGaia/Gaia/mage.md

 # Mage

+The ogre and the gnome squint at each other, sizing each other up, waiting for the other to move first.
+Suddenly, the ogre lifts his tree branch to take a swing a the gnome, but before its blow can land, the gnome dives to the side and sends 5 fireballs streaking into the ogre, dousing it in flames.

-With a final glance at his notes, a young man clad in the plain robes of an initiate begins the last step of the ritual.
+With a final glance at his notes, a young man clad in plain blue robes begins the last step of the ritual.
 The chalk circle, sprinkled with powdered silver and iron, begins to glow as he channels magic through it to a focused point that would become the fulcrum of his spell.

-Peering out from beneath her broad-brimmed hat, a gnome lifts her hands towards the oncoming bandits.
-Bright flames spring to life along her slender hands and surge forward to greet her foes.
+Peering out from beneath her broad-brimmed hat, an elf lifts her hands towards the oncoming bandits.
+A dozen missiles of pure force leap from her hands and, in seconds, the bandits lay in a heap before her, never knowing what hit them.

-Fingers tracing the runes etched into a long-forgotten ruin, a man in rough leathers reaches out with his sixth sense to find the source of the temple's lingering power.
+Fingers tracing the runes etched into the wall of the ruined tower, a man in rough leathers reaches out with his mind to count and mark its inhabitants.

+*Add another example, where a psychokineticist uses a log into knock a pack of kobolds off a bridge*

 Mages carry an arcane birthright that fuels their magical powers.
 It is a rare gift, and few have the strength to embrace it, let alone the will to master it.
 A mage can use their innate gift to wield the power of the elements, teleport vast distances, and heal----or kill----in an instant.

 ### Arcane Birthright